Skip to main content

 1. Preparing Item Metadata

-Before starting the capture flow, prepare a ConfigMetadata object that describes the item being authenticated.
-Always include:
+Before starting the capture flow, prepare a ConfigMetadata map that describes the item being authenticated.
+ConfigMetadata is created using the METADATA_KEY_* constants from com.entrupy.sdk.model.

-• customerItemId (String): Unique identifier from your system (max 256 chars).
-Highly recommended for tracking.
+• METADATA_KEY_CUSTOMER_ITEM_ID (String, required): A unique identifier from your system (max 256 chars).
+Used for inventory tracking and duplicate prevention.

 import com.entrupy.sdk.model.ConfigMetadata